alanionita/100-days-of-code/r1-log.md

 ### R1D8
 Project #4 - Character Count.
 Finished project and reviewed topics learned from it (many struggles).
 UI is now displaying live character count as the user types.

+### R1D9
+Project #5 - Word-And-Character Count.
+Added additional functionality on top of previous project - this time the application will count the number of words with the individual characters.
+I was able to get the application functioning tonight!